sarthak-tirpude/Dev-Connector/README.md

 > Social network for developers

-This is a MERN stack application from the "MERN Stack Front To Back".
+This is a full-stack MERN application.